-3.3.1 These SMS excavations take place within Berkshire and are covered by the Solent Thames Regional Research Framework (Hey and Hind 2014).
-Due to the low level of data currently available for the remains within SMS Areas 2 and 3 it is difficult to be specific on which parts of the Research Framework will apply.
+3.3.1 This SMS excavation will take place within Berkshire and is covered by the Solent Thames Regional Research Framework (Hey and Hind 2014).
+Due to the low level of data currently available for the remains within SMS Area 1 it is difficult to be specific on which parts of the Research Framework will apply.
 The results of the excavation will be reviewed on a weekly basis and will include spot dating of artefacts to establish which questions from the research agenda can be applied.

-3.3.2 The following themes have been extracted from the Framework that are most likely to apply for Iron Age and Roman remains at this location:
+3.3.2 The following themes have been extracted from the Framework that are most likely to apply for Iron Age remains at this location: